 The pain of having your job ripped from you is devastating; it leaves a hole in your heart.
-At first you’re in shock, not sure if this is really happening or if you’re dreaming.
-And then it hits, like a lightening bolt ripping through your being.
+At first, you’re in shock, not sure if this is happening or if you’re dreaming.
+And then it hits, like lightning ripping through your being.
 Stunned, you ask why followed by what did I do wrong?
-The answer makes you hold back a scream, because someone you’ve never met, a person that sits in an ivory tower in a large city far far away has determined that not only you, but anyone that holds the same position across the country isn’t needed, that all of your hard work, success for the company and personal sacrifices have gone unnoticed; they aren’t important, you aren’t important.

-At first you wonder how you didn’t see this coming.
-You’ve learned that your supervisor along with the regional team have known for months that your position would be eliminated, and yet they said nothing; not even out of courtesy for your family.
+At first, you wonder how you didn’t see this coming.
+Your supervisor along with the regional team has known for months that your position would be eliminated, and yet they said nothing; not even out of courtesy for your family.
 The pain grows thinking of how you trusted them, how you were never anything but honest with them, but yet they were not with you.